 Schuyler was a great tutor for my son.
 He was very flexible with my son schedule and learning style.
 He often emailed practice assignments based on what he was being taught in class.
 Schuyler is very positive and was able to recognize the gaps in my sons learning.
 I would highly recommend Schuyler if you are looking for an excellent math tutor. ~Linda

-Makenzie has a number of years of tutoring experience, primarily helping students math.
+Makenzie has a number of years of tutoring experience, primarily helping students with math.
 In addition to her work as a private tutor, she has also taught formally as a TA for a probability and statistics course at UW.
 There, Makenzie graduated with a degree in psychology and also conducted research on how pediatric cancer affects family dynamics.
-Currently pursuing a masters in clinical mental health at WWU, Makenzie worked as an instructor in Overview of Research Methods in the psychology department.
-Makenzie works part time at an internship in Seattle and tutors several subjects throughout the Seattle area.
+She recently graduated with a masters in clinical mental health at WWU, where Makenzie also worked as an instructor in Overview of Research Methods in the psychology department.
+Makenzie works full time as a counselor in Seattle and tutors several subjects throughout the Seattle area.

 Lyra comes to the Seattle Tutoring Services team by way of the Macalester College.
 There, she studied acting while taking extensive math and science courework.
 With years of experience ranging from precalculus to ACT prep and AP Chemistry, she offers a wide skill set to students.